 It is north of Sydney CBD in the local government area of North Sydney Council.

 Surrounding suburbs include Cammeray, Milsons Point and Cremorne.

 - Median Household Income: $2073(weekly)

 - Walk Score: 85 – Very Walkable

-Cammeray is a suburb on the lower North Shore of Sydney and located North of Sydney CBD.
+Cammeray is a suburb on the Lower North Shore of Sydney and is located North of Sydney CBD.

 The majority of residences are in the form of stand-alone or semi-detached, single or double-storey houses.

 Many of the quieter streets are lined with trees and have nature stips.